When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

 "Gay Liberation" was an acknowledged historical antique, the very idea of such a thing was now close to an embarrassment.
 If the goal was to attain legal parity in a world dominated by straight power and conventions, it was an stumbling block to brag of a past which had enthusiastically defied and repudiated the very same.
 Recognizing this, LGBT politicking was born-again in a spirit of collective amnesia.
 The summum bonum was no longer that of gaining civil rights solely because they should be our legal entitlement, but that those rights were a kind of Pledge of Allegiance to traditional heterosexual norms.
-This lifestyle pitch proved effectively reassuring to more liberally inclined straight Americans as well as to those LGBTs who felt a need to emphatically separate themselves from the stigmas of 20th century gay life.
+This lifestyle pitch proved effectively reassuring to more liberally inclined straight Americans as well as to those young LGBTs who felt a need to emphatically separate themselves from the stigmas of 20th century gay life.

-However, there was an historical and demographic fact that should have given some pause to LGBTs: the straight population into which they wished to disappear was still composed in no small part by those same "Good Americans" everyone in their late forties and over who remained silent and unperturbed in their vast millions while the hate campaign of the conservative Christians and other extreme Rightists wreaked havoc on the lives of gay men and others infected with AIDS, threw roadblocks in the way of AIDS research and education, and unleashed a savage crusade that even caught up infected school children in its net of hate.
+There is, however, an historical and demographic fact that should have given some pause to LGBTs: the straight population into which they wished to disappear was still composed in no small part by those same "Good Americans" almost everyone in their forties and over who remained silent and unperturbed in their vast millions while the hate campaign of the conservative Christians and other extreme Rightists wreaked havoc on the lives of gay men and others infected with AIDS, threw roadblocks in the way of AIDS research and education, and unleashed a savage crusade that even caught up infected school children in its net of hate.
 Not until national media fueled by the interest of entertainment celebrities focused on the persecution of the straight, white schoolboy, Ryan White, did some of those millions of "Good Americans" finally deign to notice and actively distance themselves from the hate campaign that had been raging for years.
 Yet now these same "Good Americans" were the folks whose lifestyle and values LGBTs were being urged to adopt that is, once they were granted those civil rights that had been the private reserve of heterosexuals.

 Curiouser and curiouser! cried Alice....